bkleinen/bkleinen.github.io/ws2015/info3/labs/lab-02-usecases-class.md

 Halloween Treats Worldwide (HTW) is planned to be an online-shop where people can buy original Halloween Treats.
 The product manager has asked you to design and develop the platform for their business.

 Users of the site need to be able to search the treats offers - mostly pumpkins, but also all other kinds of Halloween treats.
-For Pumpkins, they need to find information on the type of Pumpkin, it's size and weight, and of course it's price and wether it has been carved already.
+For Pumpkins, they need to find information on the type of Pumpkin, it's size and weight, and of course it's price and whether it has been carved already.

 Users should be able to buy a pumpkin online and have it delivered to an address of their choice.
-They can pay via various payment methods, at least money transfer, credit card and a popular online payment service called money pal.
+They can pay via various payment methods, at least money transfer, credit card and a popular online payment service called MoneyPal.

-As this is an international service, treat/product descriptions should be available in various languages, for the first phase english and german should be made available.
+As this is an international service, treat/product descriptions should be available in various languages, for the first phase English and German should be made available.

 Users should also be able to rate the treats and post reviews and fotos.
 Administrators can edit and delete those reviews as needed.